nzakas/understandinges6/manuscript/09-Classes.md

 console.log(descriptor.enumerable); // false
 ```

 In this code, the `CustomHTMLElement` class is made as a wrapper around an existing DOM element.
-It has both a getter and setter for `html` that delegates to the `innerHTML` method on the element itself.
+It has both a getter and setter for `html` that delegates to the `innerHTML` property on the element itself.
 This accessor property is created on the `CustomHTMLElement.prototype` and, just like any other method would be, is created as non-enumerable.
 The equivalent non-class representation is:

 ```js
 // direct equivalent to previous example